 - There is a new bill number to go with the new name: Oklahoma HB 1032/ Home Food Freedom Act.

-- The items can now be made at home for sale or resale without restriction as to where they are sold.
+- Make food at home for sale or resale without restriction where it’s sold.

 - You can sell pretty much anywhere as long as you display a placard near the items stating: